Chart Color Schemes

 Craigieburn - North is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Craigieburn - North's dwelling structure, as per the latest Census, consisted of 89.6% houses and 10.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 87.6% houses and 12.4% other dwellings.
+Craigieburn - North's dwelling structures, as per the latest Census, consisted of 89.6% houses and 10.4% other dwellings.
+In comparison, Melbourne metro had 87.6% houses and 12.4% other dwellings.
 Home ownership in Craigieburn - North was at 15.0%, with mortgaged dwellings at 57.1% and rented ones at 27.9%.
-The median monthly mortgage repayment was $1,842, higher than Melbourne metro's average of $1,834.
-Median weekly rent in the area was $371, compared to Melbourne metro's $369.
+The median monthly mortgage repayment in the area was $1,842, higher than Melbourne metro's average of $1,834.
+The median weekly rent figure was recorded at $371, compared to Melbourne metro's $369.
 Nationally, Craigieburn - North's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing